Iris-Black/Iris-Black.github.io/_posts/2021-10-11-REFLECTION:-The-Summer-Reading-Essay.md

 ---
-published: false
+published: true
 ---
 ## 11th of October, 2021

 ### Weaknesses
 - My topic setences were weak and were without good arguments (Criterion B)
 - I was not focused - my thesis needs to be shorter (Criterion C)
-- I needed to put more examples for some of my points ()
+- I needed to put more examples for some of my points
-- I may have repeated myself unnecessarily(wasn't written) ()
+- I may have repeated myself unnecessarily(wasn't written)
-- Some of my points remained unproven ()
+- Some of my points remained unproven
 - I shouldn't have used figurative language in a formal essay (Criterion D)
 - The starting and the ending point of my paragraphs needed to be more clear
 - I should have used PEEL more